Sun Protection (UPF) Fabric

 - Remember to protect yourself on cloudy days, it can still damage the skin

-Taking these precautions alongside wearing UPF clothing makes it easier to soak up the fun when you’re having fun in the outdoors!
+Taking these precautions alongside wearing UPF clothing made with sun-protection fabrics, makes it easier to soak up the fun when you’re having fun outdoors!